Kazuma Kiryu: Voice actors

 Nagoshi was impressed by Kiryu's Japanese voice actor, Takaya Kuroda, due to how he sang in the music minigame.
 Another staff member, Sato, was impressed by the karaoke game as it helped to show a fun side of Kiryu.
 Kuroda highly enjoyed voicing his character, being anxious in most scenes regardless of the tone he had to make.
 As a result, he wanted to keep Kiryu in character.
 Kuroda described Kiryu as a true shy character, stating he does not consider himself too attractive to the point where he could not form a formal romantic relationship with Sayama in Yakuza 2.
 Kuroda was surprised with the success of the first Yakuza game and thus hoped the series would continue.
 Kuroda expressed joy with his work, recalling people who recognized his voice from the games.

 Kiryu's first English voice actor Darryl Kurylo said that he wanted to sound as good as possible after being impressed by the characterization of Kiryu and the lines he had to give.
 However, he regrets some lines were lost in translation of the original game.
 Nevertheless, Kurylo enjoyed the experience to the point of playing the game multiple times alongside his son.
 In order to fit the lipsyncing from the original Japanese game, Kurylo often had to say a line in different styles.
 Kurylo had even more fun doing the yells for the fight scenes.
 After 15 years of the series not being localized alongside an English dub, Kurylo reprised his role as Kiryu in 2020's Yakuza: Like a Dragon.

 Prior to the release of Like a Dragon: Infinite Wealth, Yong Yea was cast as the new English voice for Kiryu.
 According to Yea, he was originally a candidate for other roles but was personally chosen by Sega of America as the top choice to voice the series's initial protagonist.
 The reasoning behind this recast is unknown, but Yea was given Kurylo's blessing via Twitter to voice Kiryu, noting Yea's greater dedication to acting and cultural connection to the character.
-Yea expressed comfort with Arem as he often provided aid to the actor in regards to what lines were more fitting for the character.
+Yea expressed comfort with the Like a Dragon series's voice director, as he often provided aid to the actor in regards to what lines were more fitting for the character.
 Yea also took inspiration from Kuroda's performance.
 However, he still aimed to give his own take due to difficulties in adapting so many Japanese lines.
 Yea in particular was a fan of Kiryu's relationship with Nishikiyama in Yakuza 0 and Kiryu tells his sworn brother to keep fighting even if it meant killing him.
-Yea also liked the balance in Kiryu's personality as he both heartwarming and stoic depending on the type of cutscene.
+Yea also liked the balance in Kiryu's personality as he is both heartwarming and stoic depending on the type of cutscene.
 He also looked forward to making appealing karaoke mini-games like Kuroda has done.